IntroToCode/RecipesCodemates8/dinner/readme.md

 ### Codemates #

 Team @RecipesCodemates8
-Working in conjunction with @jzofficial66
+Working in conjunction with @wyattmdavis
 Asking @baldjeff and @dhruvkc for review and pull request approval